-To direct the X server to halt the reporting of recorded protocol, the program executes XRecordDisable-Context, typically over its control connection to the X server.
+To direct the X server to halt the reporting of recorded protocol, the program executes XRecordDisableContext typically over its control connection to the X server.

-XRecordDisableContext(Display display, XRecordContext context)
+'''

+Status XRecordDisableContext( display, context);

+'''

-display Specifies the connection to the X server.context Specifies the record context to disable.
+context Specifies the record context to disable.

 The XRecordDisableContext function disables context, stopping all recording over its data connection.
 Any complete protocol elements for context that were buffered in the server will be sent to the recording client rather than being discarded.
 If a program attempts to disable an XRecordContext that has not been enabled, no action will take place.